mlabarrere/webcam-recognition/README.md

 You have now the folder `model` filled with two files:
 1. `model.xml` : The model :)
-2. `dict.pickle` : The mapper, because the model can associate only faces with numbers, this dictionary will map number to faces.
+2. `dict.pickle` : The mapper, because the model can associate only faces with numbers, this dictionary will map numbers to faces.

 But you don't have to care about it.